SaraaSameer/Phishing-Detection-InfoSec/README.md

 Phishing is a form of social engineering attack that is frequently employed to steal user information, such as login credentials and credit card numbers.
 It occurs when an attacker, masquerading as a trusted entity, dupes a victim into opening an email, instant message, or text message.

+## What is the way we are proposing to address the problem?
+We are working on the dataset provided by Kaggle which has a total of 50 features, contributing to Phishing in general.
+We have utilized two models, a Random forest classifier and logistic regression to find the optimal number of features that contribute to phishing, hence we will be getting the top listed factors related to phishing.
+We have the following evaluation metric:
+● Accuracy Score
+● F1 Score
+● Support
+● Precision
+● Recall
 ## Technology Used

 <div>